bingomanatee/wonderlandlabs-monorepo/packages/forest/README.md

 ## Type definitions of Trees

-Trees are formally defined as having a single type of key and value. (<$K,$V>); however given the fact that Forests contain many trees and its impossible to know what the key / value type of a tree is given its name, the k/v type retuned by `tree(name)` is unknown; you must use `as` to enforece a more specifically typed tree.
+Trees are formally defined as having a single type of key and value. (<$K,$V>); however given the fact that Forests contain many trees and its impossible to know what the key / value type of a tree is given its $name, the k/v type retuned by `tree($name)` is unknown; you must use `as` to enforece a more specifically typed tree.

 ## Transactional Integrity